wenlzhang/obsidian-folder-navigator/docs/implementation/SEARCH_IMPROVEMENTS.md

 **Solution**: Implemented intelligent parent-child deduplication that:
 - Prioritizes parent folder matches over their children
-- Deprioritizes child folders unless they have additional keyword matches beyond what the parent has
+- Completely excludes child folders unless they have additional keyword matches beyond what the parent has
-- Reduces child folder scores to 10% of their original score when they don't add new information
+- Only shows children when they contain additional matched keywords not found in the parent path

 ### Issue #8: Out-of-Order Keyword Matching
 **Problem**: Search only worked when keywords were in the correct order.
 For example, searching "bar foo" would not match "foo/bar/baz".